• Skip to primary navigation

 This post may contain affiliate links.
 Please see disclosure policy here.

 The only downside to fresh, homemade bread is that it can take a bit of time.
 Proofing, rising, rolling, rising etc. Today’s recipe is a quick and easy one.
 It may not be quite as quick as the 30 Minute Roll recipe I have on my blog, but it is pretty close.
-And the results are a delicious loaf of French bread.
-Crusty on the outside and soft on the inside.
+And the results are two delicious loaves of French bread that are crusty on the outside and soft on the inside.

-two loaves of french bread on a cutting board
+two loaves of bread on a baking sheet

 How to Make Easy French Bread